-Drivemate - Related Party
+Drivemate-Related Party

 The Company and Drivemate Co., Ltd. ("Drivemate") entered into a subscription agreement on April 25, 2019, ("Drivemate Agreement") whereby the Company purchased an equity interest of 30% in Drivemate.
 Per the Drivemate Agreement, the Company purchased 5,469 preferred shares for \$1,800,000 consisting of \$500,000 cash to be paid over a two-year period and \$1,300,000 to be provided in services.
 The Company has paid the \$500,000 in cash and has provided services of \$1,300,000.
 Pursuant to the agreement, the number of shares to be issued is adjusted as necessary to result in an equity ownership equal to 30% of the issued and outstanding shares at the final payment date.
-As of June 30, 2022 and 2021, the Company owns 8,178 shares equal to 30.0% of Drivemate.
+As of June 30, 2023 and 2022, the Company owns 8,178 shares equal to 30% of Drivemate.
 Per the Drivemate Agreement, the Company appointed two directors to the Drivemate board.
 The Company determined that it met the significant influence criteria since two of the four directors are appointed by the Company and the Company owns 30% of Drivemate; therefore, the Company accounts for the investment using the equity method of accounting.

-During the years ended June 30, 2022 and 2021, the Company performed services of \$12,528 and \$18,006, respectively.
+During the years ended June 30, 2023 and 2022, the Company performed services of \$nil and \$12,528, respectively.

-Under the equity method of accounting, the Company recorded its share of net loss of \$49,664 and \$20,001 for the years ended June 30, 2022 and 2021, respectively.
-For the year ended June 30, 2022, the Company performed a fair value analysis and determined that the carrying amount of the investment exceeded the investment's fair value; therefore, the Company recorded an impairment of \$651,018.
+Under the equity method of accounting, the Company recorded its share of net income of \$7,510 and share of net loss of \$49,664 for the years ended June 30, 2023 and 2022, respectively.
+For the year ended June 30, 2023, the Company performed a fair value analysis and determined that the carrying amount of the investment exceeded the investment's fair value; therefore, the Company recorded an impairment of \$1,041,482.
 The impairment expense is recorded in the line item "share of net loss under equity method" in the "Consolidated Statement of Operations".